quicwg/base-drafts/draft-ietf-quic-transport.md

 here.

 An endpoint MAY include other frames with the PATH_CHALLENGE and PATH_RESPONSE frames used for path validation.
-In particular, an endpoint can pad a packet carrying a PATH_CHALLENGE for Path Maximum Transfer Unit (PMTU) discovery (see {{pmtud}}), or an endpoint can include a PATH_RESPONSE with its own PATH_CHALLENGE.
+In particular, an endpoint can include PADDING with a PATH_CHALLENGE for Path Maximum Transfer Unit (PMTU) discovery (see {{pmtud}}), and/or include a PATH_RESPONSE with its own PATH_CHALLENGE.

 When probing a new path, an endpoint might want to ensure that its peer has an unused connection ID available for responses.
 The endpoint can send